marc-mabe/php-timelib/README.md

 as the used information might be ambiguous.

 #### Examples
-* **New-Year's-Eve**: is at a specific date+time but happens on multiple moments on the earth
+* **New-Year's-Eve**: is at a specific local date+time no matter time zone.
+  It happens at different instants for different locations on the earth.
   -> `LocalDateTime`
 * **Day of birth**: A specific date in your passport but on the edge you might have a different age on different locations on the earth -> `LocalDate`
-* **Midnight**: A specific time without any date information, which also happens on different moments on the earth -> `LocalTime`
+* **Midnight**: A specific time without any date information, which also happens on different instants on the earth -> `LocalTime`

 ### ZonedDateTime

-Represents a specific moment at a specific time zone.
+Represents a specific instant at a specific time zone.

 ### Zone